 The recovery process is filled with many emotions.
 You may be scared to face this new life but excited to be freed from your addiction.
 As you move further in your recovery, you will see that each day is a new beginning.
 While there are ups and downs, recovery does not have to be miserable.
-There are ways to make it more pleasant, and this comes from finding joy in your life.
+There are ways of finding joy in recovery.

 Let’s discuss the most effective ways that you can experience everyday happiness in your life.

 Give attention to your strengths, not your weaknesses.

 Far too often, recovering addicts focus on the negative aspects in their life.
 This could be any type of negative thinking, whether it’s a poor attitude toward recovery or dwelling on past failures and weaknesses.

 It’s understandable why you may be in a negative frame of mind.
 You’ve probably hit rock bottom and also have a chemical imbalance in the brain.
 But, you must refocus your attention on the positive aspects of your life.

 What are some of the things that make you special?
 Surely, you have positive strengths that you can develop over time.
 Are you a good listener?
 Do you empathize with others?
 Do you have a passion for helping animals?
 Remember, you are much more than a disease.
 You are a person with plenty of good to offer the world.

 Surround yourself with positive people who support your recovery.

 The people you hang out with after treatment will influence your recovery, so you want to choose them wisely.
 It’s recommended to cut ties with friends who aren’t sober because you can’t have these triggers around you.
 But, there’s another important factor to consider, and that’s positive people.
 If you spend time with people who are sober but pessimistic, it can make it difficult to find happiness in your life.